GauravSingh-CyberSecurity/Obsidian/To do list/To-Do List.md

 - [ ] setup RDP hosting server , using credentials they shared with me
 - [ ] Digi company, VAPT on staging
 - [ ] fill that BML task form shared by pawan (vapt retesting, post go live bug fixes testing )
+- [ ] Wire mis configuration when changing the button